thatstoasty/prism/README.md

 - Tree traversal improvements.
 - Once we have kwarg unpacking, update `Command().add_flag` to pass kwargs along.
 - Considering adding convenience functions for adding persistent flags, but I don't want to make the Command struct too massive.
-It may be better to just limit setting flags to the `command[].flags[].add_flag()` pattern.
+It may be better to just limit setting flags to the `command[].flags.add_flag()` pattern.
 Auto dereferencing will most likely make this look less verbose in the future.
-For now persistent flags will be set via `command[].persistent_flags[].add_flag()`.
+For now persistent flags will be set via `command[].persistent_flags.add_flag()`.
 - Once we have `Result[T]`, I will refactor raising functions to return results instead.

 ### Bugs

-- `Command` has 2 almost indentical init functions because setting a default `arg_validator` value, breaks the compiler as of 24.2.
 - Error message from `get_flags` comes up blank when finally exiting the program.
 For now, just printing the error message before the Error is returned.
 Seems like an issue with catching a raised Error and then returning it.
 Will try returning an Error instead of raising it.

+### Mojo Bugs

+- Self referential structs are not really supported yet, so any recursive references have been removed for the time being.
+- Calling functions stored within an optional leads to function arguments being incorrect when accessed.